lawmercado/ufrgs-inf01147-compiler/README.md

 # ufrgs-inf01147-tp
 Compilers module final assignment.
-Currently in the first phase.
+Currently in the second phase.

 ## Running
 ```
 make
-./etapa1 input.txt output.txt
+./etapa2 inputfile
 ```
-Where 'input.txt' contains the text to be evaluated and 'output.txt' contains the expected output.
+Where 'inputfile' contains the text to be evaluated by the parser.

 ## Cleaning
 ```